LudicWorlds/unity-debug-panel/README.md

 2. Navigate to "Assets" > "Import Package" > "Custom Package" in the Unity Editor.
 3. Select the downloaded 'DebugPanel.unitypackage' file and click "Open".
 4. In the Import dialog, check the assets you want to import and click "Import".

+## Disclaimer
+This project is provided "as is" without warranty of any kind.
+Use at your own risk.
+The author is not responsible for any damage or data loss resulting from the use of this package.
+Compatibility and performance may vary depending on your system configuration.